×

 Canby head coach Jeff Thovson subbed out each of his seniors in the final minute, as they hugged the coaching staff and each teammate down the line.

-The Lancers were able to hang onto a slight lead throughout most of the first half, sparked by back-to-back 3-pointers from Rachel Jelen and Jostock to take a 6-4 edge after the Vikings scored the first 4 points of the game and forced two defensive stops on Canby’s first posessions.
+The Lancers were able to hang onto a slight lead throughout most of the first half, sparked by back-to-back 3-pointers from Rachel Jelen and Jostock to take a 6-4 edge after the Vikings scored the first 4 points of the game and forced two defensive stops on Canby’s first possessions.

-Coequyt got some Vikings’ momentum going in the final minute of the half with a fastbreak layup and a post-up for a 20-19 Minneota lead, the first lead since its 4-0 start, before Danielson put the Lancers right back on top to end the half with a pair of free throws.
+Coequyt got some Vikings’ spark going in the final minute of the half with a fastbreak layup and a post-up for a 20-19 Minneota lead, the first lead since its 4-0 start, before Danielson put the Lancers right back on top to end the half with a pair of free throws.

 Minneota and Canby opened the 2025-26 basketball season with one another, where the Vikings ultimately came away with a 1-point victory, 61-60, in the final seconds.
 Minneota also took the second matchup on Jan.
 27 53-49, where the two fed off one another once again.